gchp/iota/README.md

 - while in insert mode:
     - `ESC` normal mode

-Alternatively, you can use the following emacs-style keys:
+Alternatively, you can use the following emacs-style keys by using the `--emacs` flag:

 - `Ctrl-p` move up
 - `Ctrl-n` move down